theyosh/TerrariumPI/README.md

   - Volume controle in the webinterface
   - Uploadig audio files through webinterface
   - Audio meta data support
-- Remote temperature and humidity sensors through HTTP(S) JSON API's
+- Remote temperature and humidity sensors through HTTP(S) JSON API's.
+JSON Data format can be found on [Remote data wiki](https://github.com/theyosh/TerrariumPI/wiki/Remote-data).

 It is currently controling my reptile terrarium for more then three years!
 And my Madagascar Day Gecko is very happy with it!